 In most cases there is no lasting harm.
 However, according to the latest statistics, on average 18 people a year drown in Amsterdam.

 Of the 88 drownings that occurred between 2011 and 2015, 19 — nearly twenty percent — involved suicide.

 The Public Health Service of Amsterdam (GGD) says that nearly twenty percent of the drowning victims had indications of drug- or alcohol addiction, were homeless, or suffered from mental confusion.

-Alcohol and/or drug use played in role in forty percent of the drownings.
+Alcohol and/or drug use played a role in forty percent of the drownings.

 In many cases men, unstable of their feet due to the effect of drugs or alcohol, fell into a canal while attempting to relieve themselves.

 Attempting to balance yourself at the edge of a canal while inebriated is difficult — more so when it is dark.
 You also just came out of a warm pub into the cold of the night.
 Often something called micturition syncope happens, the name given to the human phenomenon of fainting shortly after or during urination.

 Alcohol causes your blood vessels to expand (hence the red cheeks).
 Less blood flows back to your heart.
 This causes your blood pressure to drop, which in turn can cause dizziness.

 Once someone has fallen into the water it is difficult to get out — even if the unlucky person is not inebriated.